Who is a resident?

-In order to be considered a Resident for tuition purposes at Auburn University, a student who has been coded Non-resident by Admissions Processing or the Graduate School due to an out-of-state address, test score or transcript at any point in their academic career, must submit a residency appeal packet to our office.
-(See Residency Situations/Appeal Documents).
+In order to be considered a resident for tuition purposes at Auburn University, a student who has been coded non-resident by Admissions Processing or the Graduate School due to an out-of-state address, test score or transcript at any point in their academic career, must submit a residency appeal packet to our office.
+(See Petition for Residency Appeal).

-Students who come to the state of Alabama from another state for the purpose of attending Auburn University will be considered a “non-resident student” for tuition purposes.
-Classification of students as a non-resident shall be made at the time of their initial admission to the university and the non-resident status shall continue unchanged through all registrations at the university until and unless satisfactory evidence is provided to qualify for residency.
+Students who come to the state of Alabama from another state for the purpose of attending Auburn University will be considered a non-resident student for tuition purposes.
+Classification of students as a non-resident will be made at the time of their initial admission to the university and the non-resident status will continue unchanged through all registrations at the university until and unless satisfactory evidence is provided to qualify for residency.

 A person who moves to Alabama for the primary purpose of attending college will not be considered eligible for classification as a resident student.

 It is the student’s responsibility to check their residency status when accepted to Auburn University.
 Students should carefully examine their ebill account as this is a clear indicator of whether one is being charged resident or non-resident tuition.